j-sieben/UTL_TEXT/README.md

 - Code errors are raised using `PIT.ERROR` methods
 - Logging of `UTL_TEXT` conversions are done with `PIT`, so any output module may benefit from the logging

+It is recommended to install `UTL_TEXT` into the same user that owns `PIT`, though this is not mandatory.
+If you decide to install `UTL_TEXT` into a new user or install it without `PIT`, you may want to control where the table `UTL_TEXT` creates is installed.
+Normal behaviour is to use the default tablespace of the (existing) user you install `UTL_TEXT` into.
+If the user exists but has not tablespace quota on any tablespace, the script will grant quota unlimited on the database default tablespace.
+If you want to control the tablespace yourself, change the name of the tablespace in file `UTL_TEXT/UTL_TEXT/init.sql`.

 `UTL_TEXT` is parameterizable by setting initializiation parameters which are called upon initialization of the package.
 To reset the package to its initial status, simply call method `UTL_TEXT.INITIALIZE`.

 Any parameter that is preset is changeable during operation using getter and setter methods.
 Calling them before a conversion takes place will set the conversion accordingly, initializing the package afterwards will reset it to its initial state.
 Here's a list of the parameters provided with `UTL_TEXT`: